adamsilver/fdpb/07-a-search-form.md

-# Search And Filter

-- Search is similar to login form in terms of simplicity and ubiquity but has the same attracton to usability failures.
+# A search form

+I'm an organised type of guy.
+Even as a boy, I remember always having ‘a place’ for things.
+To be fair, I've always been minimalist too.
+Organising things when you only own a few things is easy.
+So it's unsurprising that I rarely lost things.
+On the odd occasion that I did, I just shouted in the general direction of the resident search engine: ‘Where's my...’ and I'd have my answer.

+By search engine, I mean Mum!
+Mum knew where everything was, not just my stuff&mdash;everyones.
+This was one of her many qualities.
+She didn't just know where stuff was, she knew the answer to everything (at least that's how I remember it).
+If I could go back in time and accelerate my nerdiness a little, I might have nickednamed her Google.

+Now I'm a dad, and being a minimalist is hard with a wife and two children.
+Even if I meticulously organise our things, it's still hard to remember where everything is.
+Worst case scenario: I have to peruse each cupboard one-by-one hoping that the thing hasn't been lost which is time consuming.

+We're going to look at how to make search easy.
+Just like Mum, we'll want the interface to ensure search is readily available to answer questions quickly and accurately.

+---

-- Question protocol
+- Question Protocol: Do we need it?
 - Search everything
-- Improve with analytics
+- Improve search with analytics
 - A note on autofocus
 - Visual design

-I'm an organised person.
-Even as I boy I remember being this way.
-But, I've always been a minimalist too.
-Organising things when you only own a few things is easy.

-As a boy, I rarely lost things, but when I did, I just had to shout in the general direction of the resident search engine 'Where's my...' and the search engine would tell me.

-By search engine, I mean mum.
-Mum knew where everything was.
-Not just my stuff.
-Everyone's.
-This was one of her many qualities.
-She didn't just know where stuff was, she knew the answer to almost any question I had.

-If I could go back in time and accelerate my nerdyness a little bit, I might have nicknamed her Google.

-Sometimes when I asked mum questions, she would ask me questions in return.
-Questions like "what colour is it?" and "is it a football or tennis top?".

-I'd tell her and she would give me the answer.
-These questions are filters on a large set of results.

-Now I'm a dad&mdash;as much as I try not to&mdash;I own more things.
-It's hard to be a minimalist with a wife and two children.
-Even if I meticulously organise our things it's hard to remember where everything is.

-Sometimes I'm left to peruse each cupboard one by one.
-And of course when I need said thing and can't find it, I become anxious.
-If I really want it and know it exists I'll persevere.
-If not, I'll give up.

-In this chapter we're going to ensure that finding things is easy.
-Just like mum we'll want our interface to answer questions accurately, quickly and as humanly as possible.

 ## Do you need it?